-Our lab is focused on the development, function, and plasticity of neuronal circuits.
-Specifically, we would like to know how memory is stored over long periods of time.
+Our lab focuses on the function and plasticity of neuronal circuits.
+Specifically, we would like to know how sounds are represented in the auditory cortex and how these representations are transformed into long-term memory.
 This is fundamental in understanding the mind: memories of past experiences shape our personalities and influence our current perception.

 - Bathellier, B., Ushakova, L., Rumpel, S. (2012).
 Discrete neocortical dynamics predict behavioral categorization of sounds.
 Neuron.
 76(2):435-49 (abstract)

 - Loewenstein, Y., Kuras, A., Rumpel, S. (2011).
 Multiplicative dynamics underlie the emergence of the log-normal distribution of spine sizes in the neocortex in vivo.
 J Neurosci.
 31(26):9481-8 (abstract)

 - Rumpel, S., LeDoux, J., Zador, A., Malinow, R. (2005).
 Postsynaptic receptor trafficking underlying a form of associative learning.
 Science.
 308(5718):83-8 (abstract)